sparkfun/SparkFun-KiCad-Libraries/README.md

 The SparkFun approach: when a new part needs to be added we decide whether to use a KiCad stock symbol, edit it for use, or create it from scratch.
 We give preference to the stock KiCad symbol.
 We give heavy preference to using the original SparkFun footprint, but look at the stock KiCad footprint for inspiration as well.
 We'll try to follow the [KiCad Library Conventions](https://klc.kicad.org/) where it makes sense.

 Additionally, SparkFun needs to assign various unique manufacturing data (ie, internal part numbers) to parts.
-To alleviate this, there is a large number of components with a duplicate footprint each with their own production ID information.
+To alleviate this, there is a large number of components with an identical symbol each with their own production ID information.
 For example, capacitors:

 ![List of SparkFun capacitors in KiCad](Capacitor-List.png)